ares-hackathon/icarus/README.md

 ollama pull $(echo ${MODEL_NAME} | cut -f2- -d/)
 ```

-Note: Please note that small LLMs do not perform very well as ReACT agents.
+> **_NOTE:_** Please note that small LLMs do not perform very well as ReACT agents.
 In our testing `mistral-nemo` appeared to be sufficiently reliable.
 It is possible that you may not see reasonable results with most small models.

 ### To run the application:

 ```sh
 python -m streamlit run main.py
 ```

+### ⚠️ Ollama Usage Notice

+Please note that **Ollama is only supported when running the app via Streamlit**.
+If you intend to use Ollama, please run the application using the above command.

 ### Docker Image